godoyp/MultiPrint-Agent/README.md

 -   the `certs/` directory exists\
 -   the SSL certificate and private key are present\
+-   the API-KEY is set as a Environment Variable `MULTIPRINT_API_KEY`

 ## 🔐 Generating a Localhost SSL Certificate (Development Only)